 A Framework for Strategy in Practice

-Burbank stressed that it is important to assess the current level of Data Management maturity, and how this aligns with business goals.
+Burbank stressed that it is important to assess the current level of Data Management maturity, and how this aligns with business goals and strategy.

 A framework can help a company recognize deficits in key areas that need to be addressed before moving forward.
 “Even the biggest company in the world shouldn’t try to bite off all of this in equal efforts.
 So, based on your maturity, what’s the quickest win?”
 Burbank says that the key is finding “the fastest thing to do with the biggest benefit,” which will be different for each company.
 She also suggests working with a consultant.